 Two Individuals Plead Guilty To Conspiring To Launder Bribes Received In Afghanistan

-Dennis smuggled the money home through the U.S. Mail through a variety of means including sending home “jingle trucks” (colorfully decorated trucks or buses in Afghanistan and Pakistan).
+Further according to court pleadings, Dennis smuggled the bribe money back to the United States hidden in packages addressed to his wife, his father and a former Army friend, Pittman.
+Dennis sent $80,000 to $100,000 to his father from Afghanistan in packages that contained toy “jingle trucks,” colorfully decorated trucks or buses in Afghanistan and Pakistan.
 Dennis hid the money in the rear compartment of the toy trucks.
-Dennis also shipped a hope chest containing approximately $100,000 in cash in a concealed compartment.
+Dennis also shipped a hope chest to his father containing approximately $100,000 in cash in a concealed compartment.

 These matters are being investigated by the Special Inspector General for Afghanistan Reconstruction, the FBI, the Army Criminal Investigative Division, the Defense Criminal Investigative Service, and the Air Force Office of Special Investigation.
 The prosecution is being handled by Trial Attorney Daniel Butler of the Criminal Division and Assistant U.S. Attorneys Frederick Godwin of the Western District of Tennessee and James Brooks of the Eastern District of Tennessee.